IBE160/simple-todo/docs/prd.md

 ### Service Architecture: Monolith

 A **Monolithic** architecture is assumed for the MVP.
-The backend will serve a REST or GraphQL API.
+The backend will serve a REST API.
 This approach is sufficient for the initial scope and allows for faster development.

 ### Testing Requirements: Unit + Integration

 For the MVP, **Unit and Integration Testing** are assumed to be the primary testing requirements.
 This provides a good balance of code quality and development speed.
-Further testing (e.g., E2E, manual) can be considered post-MVP.

 ### Additional Technical Assumptions and Requests

-*   **Backend Technology:** Node.js, likely using the Express.js framework.
+*   **Backend Technology:** Python, using the **FastAPI** framework.
+The **uv** package manager will be used for managing Python dependencies.
-*   **Frontend Technology:** A modern JavaScript framework such as React, Vue, or Svelte.
-The specific choice will be made by the development team, but it should support a dynamic user experience.
+*   **Frontend Technology:** **Next.js** (a React framework) to create a dynamic and responsive user experience.
-*   **Database:** A database capable of handling user data and task relationships, such as PostgreSQL (relational) or MongoDB (NoSQL).
-The specific choice will be made by the Architect.
+*   **Database:** **SQLite** will be used for the MVP to simplify setup and development.
+A migration path to a more robust database like PostgreSQL can be considered post-MVP.
-*   **Hosting/Infrastructure:** A cloud-based platform like Vercel, Heroku, or a major cloud provider (AWS, GCP, Azure).
+*   **Hosting/Infrastructure:** A cloud-based platform like Vercel (ideal for Next.js) for the frontend, and a platform like Heroku or DigitalOcean App Platform for the backend.
 *   **Security:** Standard security practices must be implemented, including secure password hashing for user accounts and protection of all user data.

 ## Epic List